 Founded in 2016, Tamasha is the only cross-discipline arts festival dedicated to South Asian artists in North America.
 In 2018-2019, Tamasha is reimagining its structure.
 We will be featuring 9 South Asian female playwrights and presenting their work in readings over the course of the year.
 We are partnering up with New York institutions to host each presentation.
-Each month will feature a Tamasha presentation with the generous support of a different theatre company.
+Each month will feature a presentation of a staged reading with the generous support of a different theatre company.

 Tamasha is proud to present its 2018 playwrights: Sharbari Zohra Ahmed, Aditi Brennan Kapil, Dipika Guha, Deepali Gupta, Rohina Malik, Divya Mangwani, Deepa Purohit, Riti Sachdeva, and Madhuri Shekar.
 Read more about our playwrights here!

-Special thanks to our hosts: LCT3/Lincoln Center Theater, New Georges, New York Theatre Workshop, Playwrights Horizons, Rattlestick Playwrights Theater, The Public Theater, and WP Theater.
+Special thanks to our hosts: LCT3/Lincoln Center Theater, New Georges, New York Theatre Workshop, Playwrights Horizons, Premiere Stages at Kean, Rattlestick Playwrights Theater, The Public Theater, The Movement Theatre Company, and WP Theater.